Man vs Snake: Synopsis

 In the 1980s, Walter Day founds Twin Galaxies, a video arcade in Ottumwa, Iowa.
-Among the cabinets is Nibbler, a relatively obscure game with two unique properties: Firstly, the score counter has nine digits and rolls over, meaning it is theoretically possible for a player to achieve a score in excess of one billion points; secondly, the game's mechanics allow skilled players to take short breaks during play, meaning that it is feasible for players to marathon a gaming session for several hours or even days.
+Among the cabinets is Nibbler, a relatively obscure game with two unique properties.
+Firstly, the score counter has nine digits and rolls over, meaning it is theoretically possible for a player to achieve a score in excess of one billion points; secondly, the game's mechanics allow skilled players to take short breaks during play, meaning that it is feasible for players to marathon a gaming session for several hours or even days.

 In the summer of 1983, Ottumwa native Tim McVey encounters Ms. Pac-Man champion Tom Asaki at Twin Galaxies as the latter attempts the first recorded billion-point Nibbler score.
 McVey impulsively tells a crowd of onlookers that, regardless of Asaki's score, he will beat it.
 Encouraged by Walter Day and friend Billy Mitchell, McVey makes seven attempts over the next several months in the hope of achieving the billion-point record.
-In January 1984, Tim McVey spends two consecutive days playing Nibbler and finally achieves a billion-point score.
+In January 1984, McVey spends two consecutive days playing Nibbler and finally achieves a billion-point score.
 Although he can continue playing, McVey decides to quit and go home, asking his mother to prepare him macaroni and cheese before going to sleep for thirty-six hours.
 Over the next several months, McVey becomes a local celebrity, he is presented the key to the city, and an official civic day—Tim McVey Day—is named in his honor.
 When Day expands Twin Galaxies into an organization that tracks and records video game scores, McVey becomes one of their luminaries, and his Nibbler session is regarded as legendary in the gaming community.

 In the 2000s, McVey learns that an Italian native named Enrico Zanetti claims to have beaten his score in September 1984, shortly after reading about McVey in the Italian video game magazine Video Giochi.
 News footage from an Italian TV station demonstrates Zanetti breaking the score and the subsequent celebrity he received.
 While McVey acknowledges that Zanetti may have legitimately beaten him, Day claims that, because no one from Twin Galaxies witnessed the event, Zanetti's score is invalid.
 Zanetti himself is unfazed, content just to know that he achieved the score.
 Nonetheless, McVey decides to beat Zanetti's score and purchases a Nibbler machine of his own.

 McVey practices on the machine in anticipation of beating the score at MAGFest, a live video game event, where he is scheduled to compete head-to-head with another Nibbler champion, Canadian gamer Dwayne Richard.
 At the event, Richard's cabinet malfunctions, disqualifying him from the event.
 Meanwhile, despite Mitchell and Day's support, McVey becomes physically and emotionally exhausted and decides to quit prematurely.